t11230/airhornbot/README.md

-# Airhorn Bot
+# RamenBot
-Airhorn is an example implementation of the [Discord API](https://discordapp.com/developers/docs/intro).
-Airhorn bot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
-Airhorn Bot requires Go 1.4 or higher.
+RamenBot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
+RamenBot requires Go 1.4 or higher.

 ## Changes to original bot
 - Added sound-bytes from other forks and some clips that I added